 Speaking of which, the blades work fairly well for short beards, and the 0.2mm incremental length settings from 0.4 to 2mm make it a very attractive option for those with short beards.
 The main issue as to why this didn’t make our top 7 list, however, is that it is a bit too expensive because of the laser gimmick.

-You can find better overall trimmers for a significantly lower price, however if stubble is all you’re after, this has by far the most settings to accommodate you.
+You can find better overall products for a significantly lower price, however if stubble is all you’re after, this has by far the most settings to accommodate you.

 When you have sensitive skin, there’s a chance that using a razor only leaves you feeling itchy and sporting a rash, right?
 Well don’t panic.